About the Tyndall Centre

 We provide evidence to inform society’s transition to a sustainable low-carbon and climate resilient future.

-The Tyndall Centre is a network of universities bringing together researchers from the social and natural sciences and engineering to develop sustainable responses to climate change.
+The Tyndall Centre is a partnership of universities bringing together researchers from the social and natural sciences and engineering to develop sustainable responses to climate change.
 We work with leaders from the public and private sectors to promote informed decisions on mitigating and adapting to climate change.

 "Above all, we undertake robust and independent research to identify the challenges and opportunities presented by climate change, and inform open and transparent decisions that best serve society" (link to full vision)